SnoopWare/usbsnoop/README.md

 ## What is USBSnoop?

-USBSnoop is a package designed to log USB packets going from your Windows device drvier to your hardware device and vice-versa.
+USBSnoop is a package designed to log USB packets going from your Windows device driver to your hardware device and vice-versa.
 The latest version is designed to work on modern 32-bit and 64-bit Windows systems.

 ## How this is done?